-COURSE #3000 Algebra 1\

-Grade Level: 9,10 Level: non-weighted Credits: 1.0 NCAA Core: Yes
+COURSE #3000 Algebra 1\ Grade Level: 9,10 Level: non-weighted NCAA Core: Yes Credits: 1.0

-Algebra 1 is a course in the study of the real number Utilizing algebraic operations, solving linear system. equations and inequalities, graphing equations, and solving quadratic equations are developed to increase problem-solving skills.
-This course is not for students who have passed Algebra 1, Algebra 1 Part 1 and Algebra 1 Part 2.
+Algebra 1 is a course in the study of the real number Utilizing algebraic operations, solving linear equations and inequalities, graphing equations, and solving quadratic equations are developed to increase problem-solving skills.
+This course is not for students who have passed Algebra 1, Algebra1 Part 1 and Algebra 1Part 2.